abcdeab/CuteMold/README.md

 Left mouse click to copy a genome to clipboard.
 Click on the empty space to create a new mold with the genome saved in your clipboard.

+You can share your molds in the comments by pasting their genomes as text!
+Show off your best molds!
+To see other people's molds, copy their genome to the clipboard, run the simulation, and click on a void.
+Give your molds time to become beautiful.
+Evolution isn't a quick process!

 ![image](https://user-images.githubusercontent.com/108512083/177539565-39ab3136-3d84-47aa-900e-3da9efcd708f.png)
 ![pic1](https://user-images.githubusercontent.com/108512083/177720197-5578ffeb-b221-4fbf-a52a-8313ba533f46.png)